stanfortonski/Laravel-Blog/README.md

 ## Languages
 - Two languages are available by default English and Polish.
 - If you want to add new language you will make new folder for example de in resources/lang and copy everyting form resources/lang/en to this folder and create de.json in resources/lang folder.
-And then translate and set 'locale' and 'fallback_locale' in config/app.php to your language for example de.
+And then translate and add your lang to 'available_locales' array in config/app.php.

 ## Libraries
 - [Laravel 8.x](https://laravel.com/docs/8.x)